ajay9634/Ajay-prefix/README.md

 - ➡️ Use the new **AjayAutosync** service app for automatic backup and restoration in Wine, which synchronizes files based on their timestamp.

 > [!NOTE]
-Avoid saving unnecessary folders or files in C:\Users\, as this will lead to excessively large backups.
+Avoid keeping unnecessary folders or files in C:\Users\, as this will lead to excessively large backups.
 Most game saves are automatically redirected to the Ajay Prefix save path.

 ---